pvcraven/2019_spring_web_dev/source/final/dietrich/index.rst

     svg.append("rect")
         .attr("width", width)
         .attr("height", height)
-        .on("ontouchstart" in document ? "touchmove" : "mousemove", particle); // On cursor move with tertiary if/else statement
+        .on("ontouchstart" in document ? "touchmove" : "mousemove", particle); // On cursor move with ternary if/else statement

 Once the ``<rect>`` has been created, then the ``particle()`` function must be created.
 The function will use the method ``d3.mouse(this)`` to determine the